3Thiago/bitcoinista/README.md

 * Runs on iOS, no jailbreak needed.

-* Open source: Full transparency of the code.
+* Open source: Runs directly from the python source for complete transparency.

 * Quickly spend using a scanned QR code.